mrseanryan/gpt-multi-atomic-agents/README.md

 Notes about this agent:
 - this agent can only generate "AddCreature" function calls.
 - the agent also accepts (understands) previous "AddCreature" calls, so that it knows what has already been created.
 - additionally, this agent understands a subset of function calls from agents: here, it understands the "AddRelationship" function defined by `function_add_relationship`.
-See the [example source code](./examples/sim_life/main.py) folder for more details.
+See the [example source code](./examples/sim_life/main.py) for more details.

 #### Using the Agents in a chat loop